khamidou/lptrace/README.md

 # Technical details

-lptrace is a relatively simple program but it uses some moderately crazy hacks to modify an already running Python program.
-I encourage you to read the source (it's roughly 100 lines of Python), but here's a 5 minute overview of how it works:

-1. gdb is an awesome debugger.
+gdb is an awesome debugger.
 It lets you attach to any running program, as long as you're root.
 It also lets you call any C function this program exposes.

-2. Among the C functions the Python interpreter exposes, one function `PyRun\_SimpleString` lets you run a single expression of Python code.
+What's interesting is that among the C functions the Python interpreter exposes, one function `PyRun\_SimpleString`, lets you run a single expression of Python code.

-3.
+We use this function to ask the Python process to read a temporary file `lptrace` created.
+This file contains a hook to the `sys.settrace` function, which allows us to get notified whenever a function is called.

+Finally, we need to output the tracing data somewhere.
+We could do this in the program we're tracing but that wouldn't be very useful.
+Instead, we write it to a FIFO so that `lptrace` can display it in its own window.

+That's about it.
+I encourage you to read the source --- it's short and pretty simple!

 # Issues

 Please open a ticket [here](https://github.com/khamidou/lptrace/issues)

+# Security

+lptrace is a debugging tool.
+It uses temporary files, so it may be vulnerable to some race conditions.
+Caveat emptor!

 # Special Thanks